omgnetwork/ewallet/docs/setup/bare_metal.md

 - [Elixir](http://elixir-lang.github.io/install.html): Elixir is used as the primary language for the server components of the eWallet.
 - [Git](https://git-scm.com/): Git is used for downloading and synchronizing codebase with the remote code repository.
 - [NodeJS](https://nodejs.org/) Node.js is used for building front-end code for the Admin Panel.
-- [Yarn](https://yarnpkg.com/en/docs/install) Yarn is used for managing and install front-end dependencies for the Admin Panel.

 If you are on MacOS, you may [install the above dependencies via Homebrew](/docs/setup/macos/brew_install_dependencies.md).